hborisov/traffic_lights_control/README.md

 # traffic_lights_control

-This is a simple OS X program capable of sending commands to an USB HID device.
-The program uses the hidapi from http://www.signal11.us/oss/hidapi/
+This is the Windows python program for the traffic lights USB HID Device.
+It requires Python, libusb1 for windows and the usb.core python module.